superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 ### **Standards**
 #### WI-FI Standard
 The design will have to comply with IEEE standard 802.11 [5] which defines how WI-FI networks are set up and communicate.
-This will affect our design as the team will have to ensure the drone complies with this standard to sucessfully connect to the internet and communicate with the web app accessed by most browsers.
-The programmable drone API will most likely handle the low level hardware specific implementation of the standard.
-The higer level implementation will need to be tackled by the team.
+This will affect our design as the team will have to ensure the drone complies with this standard to successfully connect to the internet and communicate with the web app accessed by most browsers.
+The programmable drone API will most likely handle the low-level hardware-specific implementation of the standard.
+The higher level implementation will need to be tackled by the team.
 This will also define how the web app is designed as well as how the information is transmitted in packets and what protocols the video feed will be transmitted with.

 #### Videography and Audio Recording Standard
 The design and project must comply with the **DEFENSE HEALTH AGENCY's [DHA]** _ADMINISTRATIVE INSTRUCTION **NUMBER** 6000.02_ [6].
 Systems responsible for videotaping, filming, recording, and imaging of patients must comply with this instruction and policy to ensure lawful and ethical use of videography and audio recordings.
+The video and audio recording system must record and delete any data taken, ensuring no data is stored.
+Any video and audio recording date exploited will be a violation of the **DHA**'s standard.

 #### Drone Standard
 The drone must comply with the **Federal Aviation Administration** _Small Unmanned Aircraft Systems (UAS) Regulations (Part 107)_.
-Any system in accordance with these operating limits is required to meet the standard criteria for lawful operation.
+Any system following these operating limits is required to meet the standard criteria for lawful operation.
+Through careful consideration, the team selected a drone specific to these detailed standards.
+This is to ensure that the drone is flight-ready per the **FAA**.
+Waivers and permits for flight may be required in certain areas, which can be obtained through Part 107 of the **FAA**'s _Small Unmanned Aircraft Systems (UAS) Regulations_.

 ## Resources